Measuring Comodules and Enrichment: Measuring comodules

-commute.
-Dually, the \emph{global category of modules} $\Mod$ has as objects all $A$-modules $M$ for any monoid $A$, and morphisms are $p_f:M_A\to N_B$ where $f:A\to B$ is a monoid morphism and $p:M\to N$ makes the dual diagram commute. \end{defi}
+commute\footnote{Notice that the diagram can be simplified as $\delta\circ k=(k\otimes g)\circ\delta$, but we here choose to emphasize the opfibration structure explained below, and write this as a $D$-comodule morphism.}.
+Dually, the \emph{global category of modules} $\Mod(\ca{V})$ has as objects all right $A$-modules $M$ for any monoid $A$, and morphisms are $p_f\colon M_A\to N_B$ where $f\colon A\to B$ is a monoid morphism and $p\colon M\to N$ makes the dual diagram commute.
+We will drop the monoidal category $\ca{V}$ from the notation when there is no room for ambiguity and write simply $\Comod$ and $\Mod$. \end{defi}